 - Security and tactical applications

-Gen 4 monoculars are somewhat rare as the technology hasn’t caught on fully.
+Gen 4 is a loose definition that typically means it uses a filmless and gated image intensifier.
+Gen 4 monoculars are somewhat rare as the technology hasn’t fully caught on.
 They are extremely expensive but work much better with magnification.

 - Surveillance work